borosen/RepData_PeerAssessment1/PA1_template.md

 ### Inputing missing values
-Investigate how the missing values are affecting any of the calucationations
 The original dataset is enriched by replacing the missing values with the corresponding mean value for that interval.
+Decided to go with the actual mean value and not the integer part of the mean.

 ```r